GithubTechsupport/VaerAktiv/README.md

 - [Kotlinx Coroutines](https://kotlinlang.org/docs/coroutines-overview.html)
     - Used for asynchronous programming and background tasks.

-- Internett
-	- An internet connection is required to run the application.
-Witouth it, data cannot be retriever and the application will not function.

 ## Permissions

 - The app requires location permissions (`ACCESS_FINE_LOCATION`, `ACCESS_COARSE_LOCATION`, and `ACCESS_BACKGROUND_LOCATION`) to provide weather data and map features based on the user's location.